Christchurch mosque shootings: 'This is not the time for profit' - Air NZ at centre of storm over Christchurch fares

+In addition to $199 flights, "compassionate flights for family members (free for immediate family and discount for wider family)" were available.

-Air New Zealand is copping criticism for the prices of flights available to Christchurch following Friday's terror attack at two mosques.
+Air NZ is copping criticism for the prices of flights available to Christchurch following Friday's terror attack at two mosques.

 An appalled customer took to Twitter on Saturday to express his horror at the prices of flights between Auckland and Christchurch.